influxdata/docs-v2/content/influxdb/v2.0/reference/flux/flux-vs-influxql.md

 ```

 ### Sort by tags
-InfluxQL's sorting capabilities are very limited, allowing you only to control the
+InfluxQL's sorting capabilities only let you control the
 sort order of `time` using the `ORDER BY time` clause.
 The Flux [`sort()` function](/influxdb/v2.0/reference/flux/stdlib/built-in/transformations/sort)
-sorts records based on list of columns.
+sorts records based on a list of columns.
-Depending on the column type, records are sorted lexicographically, numerically, or chronologically.
+Depending on the column type, Flux sorts records lexicographically, numerically, or chronologically.

 ```js
 from(bucket:"example-bucket")